wavefrontHQ/go-metrics-wavefront/README.md

 	c.Inc(47)
 }
 ```
 `wavefront.RegisterMetric()` has the same affect as go-metrics' `metrics.Register()` except that it accepts tags in the form of a string map.
 The tags are then used by the Wavefront reporter at flush time.
-The tags becomes part of the key for a metric.
-Every unique combination of metric name+tags is a unique metric.
+The tags become part of the key for a metric within go-metrics' Registry.
+Every unique combination of metric name+tags is a unique series.
 You can pass your tags in any order to the Register and Get functions documented below.
-The Wavefront plugin ensures they are always encoded in the same order to ensure no duplication of metrics.
+The Wavefront plugin ensures the tags are always encoded in the same order within the Registry to ensure no duplication of metric series.

 [Go Docs](https://github.com/wavefrontHQ/go-metrics-wavefront/blob/master/GODOCS.md)